Expand description

 §Stats Manager

-Individual statistics are managed by a Stats
+Individual statistics are managed by a Stats instance.

-Most use-cases will utilize the global instance by calling Stats::global
+Most use-cases will utilize the global instance by calling Stats::global,

-managers may be instantiated using Stats::new()
+however multiple Stats managers may be instantiated using Stats::new().

 Individual stats are managed by name.
 Stats of the same name and type will update the same underyling value.